moazamkhalil6/mirror-cbt-app/README.md

 # mirror-cbt-app
-An app cognitive behavioral therapy
+An app for cognitive behavioral therapy